jordan-public/cryptographic-accumulators-nullifiers/README.md

 ### High-level guidance

 * **If you want minimal on-chain gas per proof and constant sizes:** KZG or pairing-based on BN254 are natural (pairing precompile).
 But you must operate a **witness update service**.
+* **If you want a middle ground without a witness server:** Verkle trees give shorter proofs than SMTs and don’t require per-append witness re-issuance; on-chain verify scales with path length ($h$ pairings).
 * **If you value self-updating client witnesses and trust-minimal setup:** RSA accumulators shine off chain; on chain, membership verification is heavier.
 * **If you need no ceremonies and easy non-membership with simple infra:** Sparse Merkle Trees are operationally simple, with predictable on-chain costs that grow $\log U$.